adilmahmoodcs/oommaa/README.md

 Token configuration is on `config/counterfind.yml`
 The sidekiq interface is at http://localhost:3000/sidekiq

+### Production database

+A daily Postgres dump of the production database is available on the S3 bucket "counterfind-production-backups"

 ## Running tests

     bin/rails db:test:prepare # only first time